 When booking a stay in a Duara village, you enter communities otherwise difficult or impossible to access.
-In some of our villages the families and community members might have never met a foreigner before.
-Please behave respectfully.
+In some of our villages the community members have never met a foreigner before.
 This is your opportunity to experience local lifestyle as a family member or a friend – you are more than just a guest.
-Forget about pools and air-con vehicles and get ready for bucket showers and power cuts!
+Forget about pools and air conditioning and get ready for bucket showers and power cuts!

-We encourage you to ask to take part in daily activities, help your hosts with house work and eat the same food they eat.
+We encourage you to take part in daily activities, help your hosts with house work and eat the same food they eat.
 Remember that hosting travellers is new for the villagers.
 Don’t let it bother you if things don’t go as expected.
-If you come across something that needs to be improved, take a deep breath and some notes for feedback - we will make Duara better together.
+If you come across something that needs to be improved, take some notes for feedback - we will make Duara better together.

-The local English-speaking Duara Contact takes care of your booking and gives further instructions on how to get to the village.
+The local English-speaking Duara contact person contacts you via email and gives you further instructions on how to get to the village.

 You are introduced to your host family and shown around the house.
-This is your home during your stay with Duara.
+This is your home during your stay in the village.

-To minimize our impact on the natural life course of the community, the maximum hosting capacity in all Duara villages is 6 travellers at a time.
-This means that as Duara customers you usually stay in the village without other travellers.
+To minimize our impact on the natural life course of the community and to maximize your authentic experience we take only one booking at a time in each village.
+This means that your party stays in the village without other travellers.

 You sleep in a private room that usually fits two people.
 If you are more than two, you will be allocated in several families.
 You have a bed with clean sheets, a fan and a mosquito net if needed in the area.
-There's a door with a lock or a cupboard with a locker.
+There is a door with a lock or a cupboard with a locker for your valuable items.

 Toilet and washing facilities are usually shared with the family.
 They are very basic but clean and sometimes located outside the house.

 Breakfast, lunch and dinner are included in the price.
 You will be served the same food as the family eats.
-Tell your Duara Contact about your allergies.
-Vegetarian diet is widely understood, but the families may not be familiar with other, such as gluten free, diets.
+Tell your Duara contact about your allergies.
+Vegetarian diet is widely understood, but the families may not be familiar with other diets, such as gluten free.